whatwg/web-history/README.md

 - [CSS 2.1 Candidate Recommendation (CR)](http://www.w3.org/TR/2004/CR-CSS21-20040225/)
-  published; the spec will later go back to normal Working Draft status for a time before returning again to CR in July 2007, and then be published as a final W3C Recommendation in June 2011.
+  published; the spec will later go back to normal Working Draft status for a time and then return again to CR in July 2007, before finally being published, in June 2011, as a full W3C Recommendation>

 - [Safari 1.2](http://weblogs.mozillazine.org/hyatt/archives/2004_02.html#004874)
   released; notable in that it's the first version of Safari with